7 Min Read

 Do you feel like you’re being cut off from communication with loved ones?
 Or feel exhausted or frustrated after trying to hold a conversation with someone?
 This is the unfortunate reality for many seniors as roughly 25 percent of people over the age of 65 experience significant hearing loss.

 Hearing loss can manifest in several different ways and can often be difficult to tell if it is happening.
-Depending on the severity of the hearing loss, it can emerge slowly over time making it difficult to tell or happen suddenly leaving you confused and frustrated.
+Depending on the severity, it can emerge slowly over time making it difficult to tell or happen suddenly leaving you confused and frustrated.
 Hearing issues that are left unchecked can often get worse.
 If you’re experiencing any of the following issues, schedule a visit with your doctor.

 Listening to music or TV at a higher-than-normal volume